Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 - Of course it's just demo so this application is only intended to demonstrate how AI handles text censorship, If this were a real project, you would not be allowed to use the OpenAI API, but would have to use a local model instead
 - The app takes random generated sentence with sensitive data and tries to replace sensitive data into 'CENZURA'
 - You can run scripts by type npm run start:example5 inside backend directory
+- If you use bun you can run scripts by bun example5 inside backend directory
 - You will see steps (console.logs) in terminal

 ### EXAMPLE6